chipjarred/JSONRPC/README.md

 ### Handling incoming requests and notifications

-Of course, the simple example above doesn't make use of the fact that with JSON-RPC the server can send requests and notifications to the client too.
+Of course, the simple example above doesn't make use of the fact that with the JSON-RPC protocol the server can send requests and notifications to the client too.
 By default,  `JSONRPCSession` instances ignore incoming notifications, and respond to requests with a "method not found" error.

 In order to respond to server requests and notifications, we create a delegate for our session.
-The delegate must conform to the `JSONRPCSessionDelegate` protocol, which provides for a number of methods that can be called for various events by the `JSONRPCSession` to which it is attached.
+The delegate must conform to the `JSONRPCSessionDelegate` `protocol`, which provides for a number of methods that can be called for various events by the `JSONRPCSession` to which it is attached.
 All of these have default implementations, so you only need to implement the ones you need.

 The most important of  the delegate methods to implement are
 - `respond(to: Request, for: JSONRPCSession) -> Response?`: